 So again, Phil, thank you so much for being our guest.
 You provided so much information and a great conversation, and we hope that you’ll return to our show another time.

 Thanks, Carol.
 Glad to be joining you.
 Look forward to the next conversation.

 Thank you.
-And for our listeners, if you have any other questions feel free to go to our consumer site: realitycheckup.org.
+And for our listeners, if you have any other questions feel free to go to our consumer site: realitycheckup.info.
 Thank you everyone.